Folk healer: US Appalachian Mountain region

-Folk medicine in Appalachia has historically included nontraditional methods of treating skin cancer.
-In the early 1900s, for example, a Virginian man named Thomas Rauleigh Carter became renowned for his prowess in healing skin cancer in addition to his midwifery.
+Folk medicine in Appalachia has historically included non-traditional methods of treating skin cancer.
+In the early 1900s, for example, a Virginia man named Thomas Raleigh Carter became renowned for his prowess in healing skin cancer in addition to his midwifery.
 Although he was a minister, his treatments focused on the application or ingestion of specific herbs and plants rather than on faith in a higher power.
 Carter kept his formula secret, even from his immediate family, and treated many people for lesions and skin conditions believed to be cancerous.